c-luu/c-luu.github.io/_drafts/gasser.md

 _Evolving_ security requirements for a system could be impossible in some cases.
 For example, what if we have a system feature that allows anonymous, shared-access to a directory for temporary files.
 From a feature standpoint, it sounds reasonable and efficient use of resources, however it is also _fundamentally insecure_ since multiple users may read other users files in said directory.

 # Economy of Mechanism
+To achieve higher assurance in the architecture security, design the security-relevant modules such that _size and complexity_ is minimized.

+Gasser says that even if we stuck to this design principal, there may be diminishing returns of adding new security mechanisms.
+I.e., if the effort, size, and or complexity required to implement the new security feature requires _as much_ mechanisms already in place, the assurance and reliability is likely to not be commensurate.

+The goal to combat this is _economy of mechanism_, which is minimizing the variety security mechanisms.
+This forces security-relevant actions to be taken in a _few_ isolated sections.

+## Feasibility
+It largely depends on how flexible the system was designed.
+Historically, economy of mechanism is hard to attain due to how much security mechanisms _permeate_ the system.
+E.g., take the mechanism of _access of control_:

+* DBMS worries about access at the row level.
+* Message-handling systems worry about access at the message level.
+* Document-processing worries about whole file access.

+How would one isolate this mechanism when it's sprinkled throughout the system?

+## Going Overboard
+It's possible to take this principal to the extreme.
+For example, historically it made sense to store security attributes for files alongside other file attributes.
+If we instead _isolated_ these security attributes in a database, we'd potentially degrade security by adding on a synchronization mechanism.

+# Least Privilege